eriknelson/hello-crane-demo/README.md

 > your context such that you're authenticated with your source cluster before
 > continuing.

+For ease of use, this project wraps these steps and their details within helper
+scripts: `export.sh`, `transform.sh`, and `apply.sh`.
+This illustrates the
+pipeline pattern, and is clearly demonstrated by the `pipeline.sh` script, what will run each task in sequence.

 ### Export

 The first thing you want to do with crane is to export everything within your